 Choosing a Home Thermostat

-Choosing a new thermostat for your home may be more difficult than the actual thermostat installation and wiring it, so we'll start there.
-I needed a heat pump thermostat, but most high end thermostats will work on most heating or cooling systems.
-Begin by questioning yourself - what do you want the thermostat to control, and how?
-I wanted a programmable digital thermostat that I could program for different temperatures at different times of day, with each day independent of the others; a 7 day programmable thermostat.
-I have a heat pump with two stage heating plus emergency heat, so a 3 stage thermostat is necessary.
-My current thermostat, a talking thermostat from Smartway Solutions, was only a two stage thermostat, so I needed to confirm that the thermostat wiring already available was adequate (it was - the extra wires I needed were there, simply unused).
-I had seen and liked the Honeywell thermostat with a touchscreen so that was a possibility.
-I wanted to control my second stage heating dependent on outside temperature (an energy savings for heat pumps) so the thermostat must have an outside temperature sensor available.
-I also found that some of the better thermostats would automatically switch from heating from cooling - nothing I had seen in years past would do that and I find that I like it.
-We often get swings in temperature where I live that require twice daily adjustments to go from "heat" to "cool" on my past thermostats.
+- I wanted to control my second stage heating dependent on outside temperature (an energy savings for heat pumps) so the thermostat needed to have an outside temperature sensor available.
+I also found that some of the better thermostats would automatically switch from heating to cooling - nothing I had seen in years past would do that and I find that I like it.
+We often get swings in temperature where I live that required twice daily adjustments to go from "heat" to "cool" on my past thermostats.

-All of these decisions need to be considered when choosing a new thermostat, plus of course cost.
+All of these decisions need to be considered when choosing a new thermostat, plus, of course, cost.
 Compromises are often possible - perhaps a 5/2 day thermostat would fit your needs with weekdays programming done as a group and weekends done separately.
 If the existing thermostat wiring is insufficient it will have to be replaced or worked around, perhaps with a thermostat not quite as capable as you want.

-If you are unsure of your thermostat voltage it may be checked with a voltmeter at the thermostat base by pulling the thermostat off of the base and checking between the R and C terminals on the base.
+If you are unsure of your thermostat voltage, it may be checked with a voltmeter at the thermostat base by pulling the thermostat off of the base and checking between the R and C terminals on the base.
 These are probably red and black wires, but color codes are not always followed and are not completely standardized.
 It can also be checked in the furnace or air handler, probably by studying the wiring diagram in the unit.
 CAUTION!
 If you are not comfortable doing this, don't!
 The blower section of your system likely has either 120 volts or 240 volts in it that will be live if you are checking voltages.
 CAUTION!

 Recommendations From My HVAC Company For a Home Thermostat

 I had been having some trouble with the talking thermostat and high electric bills so I had a local HVAC service company check my heat pump out.
 During the process, I asked their opinion on a new thermostat and was told they like the Honeywell VisionPro series, and that it would cost me around $400 to have one installed.
 I declined, thinking that was far too high for a new thermostat, and began checking.
 I finally decided on the Honeywell VisionPro TH8321U1006 plus a Honeywell C7089 outdoor sensor to go with it.

-Installing and Wiring Your New Thermostat
+How to Install and Wire Your New Thermostat

-If you have pulled additional or replacement wire you will have to hook it up in the furnace or air handler.
+- If you have pulled additional or replacement wire, you will have to hook it up in the furnace or air handler.
 Each system will be different and have different requirements, but if you are knowledgeable enough it is not difficult.
 I repeat an above warning, however: CAUTION!
 If you are not comfortable doing this, don't!
 The blower section of your system likely has either 120 volts or 240 volts in it that will be live if you are checking voltages.
 CAUTION!
 There should also be a wiring diagram in the unit to help, and the instructions that came with the Honeywell VisionPro were excellent is describing what each terminal was intended for.
 I had little trouble in that respect and perhaps the next section can help.

-- If no additional wire has been installed (the most common case by far) then you are ready to install the wiring to the thermostat base.
+- If no additional wire has been installed (the most common case by far), then you are ready to install the wiring to the thermostat base.
 Carefully refer to the list of original wire placement and install the wires to the appropriate terminal in the new base.
 I found terminal designations to be the same on both the old and new bases, but referred to both the old and new instruction sets anyway.
 All the original wires went to the same place—it was the new ones I had installed that didn't.
 I have 11 wires to the new base and while it looks frightening and impossible to get right it was very easy.
 One wire at a time and soon it's done and working.

 Thermostat Base, Mounted and Wired

-Additional Comments For Heat Pump Users
+Additional Comments for Heat Pump Users

 In this section I will address additional concerns for you people with a heat pump, as I have.
 Heat pumps usually have auxiliary and/or emergency heat strips mounted in the air handler.
 These strips are not used normally - it is only under very cold or emergency (outdoor unit malfunctioning) conditions, or when the temperature needs to rise more than 2 or 3 degrees that they are turned on as they are quite expensive to run.
 The new Honeywell will handle two stage heating (and two stage cooling, for that matter) plus emergency heat.
 It will even switch between heat pump and fossil fuel or other heat sources as needed.